 A. Studholme's brainwaves during meditation.
 Stills from video by Youngdong Kim.

-Mandala Project Performance, filmed by Brett Studholme
+Salt Mandala Performance Video, filmed by Brett Studholme